LPardue/h2-grows-a-beard/draft-pardue-httpbis-h2-plus-plus.md

 client:

-: The endpoint that initiates an HTTP/2 connection.
+: The endpoint that initiates an HTTP/2 Plus Plus connection.
 Clients send HTTP requests and receive HTTP responses.

 connection: